jupjohn/LethalCompany-NoiseSuppression/README.md

 ## Compatability

-This has been tested with the following Lethal Company versions, but will most likely work with future versions unless the backend audio engine changes.
+This has been tested with the following Lethal Company versions, but it'll most likely work with future versions unless the backend audio engine changes.

  - v40
  - v45